-Registration for our Spring 2014 Fundamental Level is open!
-Don’t miss out.
+Registration for our Fundamental Level!
+Don’t miss out on our early bird discounts.
 E-mail us to inquire about the special discount available to health care professionals!
-Professional students who are in good […]
+Professional students who are in […]

 RMTs practicing acupuncture as a modality within the scope of practice of Massage Therapy are not directly affected by this change.
 To further clarify what the acupuncture competencies are for […]

 Colleges of Physicians & Surgeons, Chiropractors, Physiotherapists and Massage Therapists of Ontario

 The McMaster University Medical Acupuncture Program either fulfils the training requirements or is recognized by these colleges for acupuncture training.
 See Accreditation for further details.

 McMaster University Medical Acupuncture Program